queen-alx/alx-pre_course/README.md

-_I am a software engineering candidate_
+_I am a software engineering candidate at ALX AFRICA_